Maximum likelihood thresholds of generic linear concentration models: Generic completion rank

 Theorem~\ref{thm: existence of optimum criteria} is a generalization of certain results about \emph{Gaussian graphical models}, which are linear concentration models of a particular type.
 We will now define such models and discuss how Theorem~\ref{thm: existence of optimum criteria} fits into what is known about them.
 Each graph $G$ on vertex set $\{1,\dots,n\}$ with $e$ edges defines a linear subspace $L_G$ of $\mathcal{S}^n$ as follows

 The dimension $m$ of $L_G$ is $e+n$.
 The corresponding Gaussian model, denoted $\mathcal{M}_G$, is called the \emph{Gaussian graphical model} associated to $G$.
 To our knowledge, such models were first studied by Dempster in~\cite{dempster1972covariance}, where they proved equivalence of the first two conditions of Theorem~\ref{thm: existence of optimum criteria} for Gaussian graphical models.
 Uhler found an easily computable upper bound on the maximum likelihood threshold of a given Gaussian graphical model~\cite{uhler2012geometry}.
 Blekherman and Sinn called this upper bound the \emph{generic completion rank} in~\cite{blekherman2019maximum} and provided the first known examples where it failed to be sharp.
 We now extend the notion of generic completion rank to arbitrary linear covariance models and show that it still gives an upper bound on the maximum likelihood threshold.
+The proofs of the results here are similar to those of the corresponding statements in \cite{uhler2012geometry} and \cite{blekherman2019maximum}.

-\begin{defn}[{\cite[Definition~1.1]{blekherman2019maximum}}] The \emph{generic completion rank} of a linear subspace $L \subseteq \mathcal{S}^n$, denoted $\gcr(L)$, is the minimum $d$ such that $\pi_{L}(V(n,d))$ is full-dimensional in $L$. \end{defn}
+\begin{defn}[{\cite[Definition~1.1]{blekherman2019maximum}}] The \emph{generic completion rank} of a linear subspace $L \subseteq \mathcal{S}^n$, denoted $\gcr(L)$, is the minimum $d$ such that $\pi_L(\mathcal{S}^n_0(d))$ is full-dimensional in $L$. \end{defn}

 When $L = L_G$ for some graph $G$, Definition~\ref{defn:generic completion rank} agrees the definition of generic completion rank given in~\cite{blekherman2019maximum}.
 Below, we prove Theorem~\ref{thm: gcr is an upper bound for mlt}, which says that generic completion rank upper-bounds the maximum likelihood thresholds, as it does for graphs.
 Before proving that, we need the following lemma which can be seen as the relaxation of Theorem~\ref{thm: existence of optimum criteria} to allow for non-PSD $\Omega$.
 It is applicable to generic completion ranks, as opposed to maximum likelihood thresholds.